JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - What are the code repos for a particular application or project?
 - Were there any Code Repos added in the last 24 hours?
 - Who are the most recent contributors to this repo?
+- Who was the last contributor to this code repo?
 - Which PRs did this developer open in the last 5 days?
 - Which developer opened the most PRs in the past year?
 - Are code changes reviewed and approved?